 Change the first two paragraphs and replace Figure 11-17 as follows:

-Figure 11-17 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs) shows the state transition diagram for nonmesh STA states or nonmesh MLD states.
-Note that only events causing state changes are shown.
+Figure 11-17 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs) shows the state transition diagram for nonmesh STA states between a given pair of nonmesh STAs or nonmesh MLD states between a given pair of monmesh MLDs.(#1665) Note that only events causing state changes are shown.
 The state of the sending STA or sending MLD given by Figure 11-17 (Relationship between state and services between a given pair of nonmesh STAs or nonmesh MLDs) is with respect to the intended receiving STA or the intended receiving MLD, respectively.

 NOTE—A transition to State 1 might occur for other reasons such as no frames having been received from a STA or an MLD for a period of time.